Wes Johnson (baseball)

-Wes Johnson (born 1972) is an American professional baseball coach.
-He is the pitching coach for the LSU Tigers of NCAA (NCAA).
+Wes Johnson (born September 9, 1971) is an American baseball coach.
+He is the head coach for the Georgia Bulldogs.

 Career

 Johnson is from Sherwood, Arkansas.
-He graduated from the University of Arkansas at Monticello in 1994.
-He began his coaching career at Abundant Life School in Sherwood.
+He graduated from Sylvan Hills High School in Sherwood and from the University of Arkansas at Monticello in 1994 after playing baseball there for two years.

+Johnson began his coaching career as an assistant at Sylvan Hills and Arkansas Baptist High School before landing the head coaching job and winning a state championship at Abundant Life School in Sherwood.
 He has served as a pitching coach for the Central Arkansas Bears and Dallas Baptist Patriots, before joining the Mississippi State Bulldogs in 2016.
-He spent one season with Mississippi State before he was hired to coach the Arkansas Razorbacks.
+He spent one season with Mississippi State before he was hired to coach the Arkansas Razorbacks pitchers.
 After the 2018 season, the Minnesota Twins of Major League Baseball hired him as their pitching coach.

 On June 26, 2022, Johnson was announced as the new pitching coach of the LSU Tigers.
 Leaving his pitching coach role with the first-place Twins for the same position at the NCAA level was reported as a rare move by many in the media, including Jeff Passan.